AgnosPCB/documentation/docs/Inspection_workflow.md

 - Turn on the monitor
 - Connect the power supply to the computer and turn on it
 - Once the system have started, open the app by pressing doubleclick in the desktop icon
 - **For ONLINE units only**: a login windows will pop up asking for your AgnosPCB's account credentials.
-The credentials will be stored in the unit for future use and it will not require to login again.
+The credentials will be stored in the unmkdit for future use and it will not require to login again.

 ![Login window](assets/v7/uui-login.png){.center}